 - Staff members have become crossing guards and monitor the safe use of scooters once they are allowed to be used.
 Privileges are revoked when safety is a concern whether physical to the driver, pedestrians or the building.
 Warn your senior of the consequences of unsafe actions.

 - Experts warn that scooters need to crawl, not zip, speeding is not recommended!
 Use turtle speed.
 Set the speed on the scooter for them.

 - Read the owner’s manual before use and try to get a driver’s training class before your senior gets behind the wheel.
 Help them understand it is for their own and others’ safety.

 - Order a scooter with four wheels instead of three to give added stability and help prevent rollovers.

-- Be sure arm mobility allows for adequate use of braking and steering mechanisms.
+- Be sure your senior’s arm mobility allows for adequate use of braking and steering mechanisms.

 - Stress importance of maintaining posture.
 Many rollovers are caused by shifting weight side to side or sitting too far forward causing tips.

-- Stay on a flat surface, avoiding high pile carpeting which can impair wheel function or even get fibers into the mechanism.
-When outdoors avoid debris, cracks, potholes, uneven surfaces and steep inclines.
+- Stay on a flat surface, avoiding high pile carpeting that can impair wheel function or even get fibers into the mechanism.
+When outdoors avoid debris, cracks, potholes, uneven surfaces, and steep inclines.
 Avoid grass and soft dirt areas too.

 - Use rear view or side mirrors.
 If they aren’t included, add them yourself.

-- Consult an Occupational Therapist (OT) to help you determine what model is best and to order specifically for the user.
+- Consult an Occupational Therapist (OT) to help you determine the best model for your senior.

 - Keep the settings recorded once initially set up so they can be checked for correctness or altered as the senior’s needs change.
 Be sure the supplier sets up the scooter after purchase specifically for the intended user.